 - Environmental and household toxins – Exposure to certain chemicals in the air like; second-hand smoke, chemicals on the ground, ingestion of additives and preservatives in food can also multiply the risk of cancer in your pet.

 We, at Hwy 401 Warden Pet Hospital, have a mission i.e. to minimize cancer threat from the lives of pets.
 We strive daily to accomplish our goal and we can proudly say that we have come a long way now.
 If you notice something fishy in your pet’s health, feel free to call us and book an appointment.
-Our extremely reliable and knowledgeable vet team ensures that your pet gets treated in the least possible time.
+Our extremely reliable and knowledgeable vet in Scarborough ensures that your pet gets treated in the least possible time.

 Call us TODAY to get a free quote on our cancer/tumor treatment for pets.